pinobatch/zap-ruder/README.md

 has sold, both before and after a change to United States toy safety regulations.

-Move your paddle up and down with the Zapper or the standard controller.
-Yes, a players with a Zapper will have an unfair advantage over a player with a controller, just as first-person shooter players with a mouse have an advantage over players with an Xbox 360 controller.
+Move your paddle up and down with the Zapper or by pressing Up or Down on the Control Pad.
+A players with a Zapper will have an unfair advantage over a player with a controller, just as first-person shooter players with a mouse have an advantage over players with an Xbox 360 controller.
 Just remember not to point your Zapper off the big green table because it will stop tracking until you point it at the table again.
-(Arkanoid Vaus and Power Glove controllers are not supported yet due to lack of hardware with which to test; donations are welcome.)
+(Arkanoid controllers are not yet supported due to lack of time, and Power Glove controllers are not supported yet due to lack of hardware with which to test.
+Donations are welcome.)

 Each player serves the ball with the A button or the trigger for two balls before passing.
 The game speeds up gradually.
 When you